kalibera/rchk/doc/DOCKER.md

 This allows to re-use R packages installed as dependencies (in `packages/libs`), to keep record of built package sources (in `packages/build`) and of checking outputs (in `packages/libsonly`).
 These directories also include additional state used by the container.
-Also, mounting this directory allows to check source package tarballs (they need to be somewhere accessible to the container).
-This is demonstrated in the following.
+Also, this directory can be used for storing tarballs of packages to check, so that the container can access them.
+More details are provided in the following.

 ## Checking a package from a tarball

-To check source tarball of a package
+To check a package tarball

 ```
 # wget https://cran.r-project.org/src/contrib/lazy_1.2-16.tar.gz